aris134/LBM_DE2/README.md

 Authors: Aristotle Martin, Adam Krekorian

-Description: This is a SystemVerilog implementation of a Lattice Boltzmann method (LBM) solver for a 2D cavity flow targeted at the Altera DE2-115 FPGA board.
+Description: This is a SystemVerilog implementation of a Lattice Boltzmann method (LBM) solver for a 2D lid-driven cavity flow targeted at the Altera DE2-115 FPGA board.
 This system employs Q8.24 fixed-point arithmetic.